Phase 3 – Safety Tips for if You Shelter in Place

 Consider investing in is a camp stove & gasoline as well as an ice chest with thick insulation.
 With both of those items, even if you have a power outage and an electric stove, you can still boil water and if you can get ice, you can keep food items that you will need frequently in the ice chest to avoid opening the refrigerator or freezer doors.

-Check back next week for Phase 4: Home Photo Insurance Inventory
+This is the link for Phase 4: Home Photo Insurance Inventory